The Vermont Statutes Online

-(5) Offer for sale or sell sparklers that are not in compliance with the United States Consumer Product Safety Commission regulations.
+(5) Offer for sale or sell sparklers that are not in compliance with the U.S. Consumer Product Safety Commission regulations.

-(b) The state fire marshal shall have power to adopt reasonable rules and regulations for granting permits for supervised public displays of fireworks by municipalities, fair associations, amusement parks, and other organizations or groups of individuals.
+(b) The State Fire Marshal may adopt reasonable rules for granting permits for supervised public displays of fireworks by municipalities, fair associations, amusement parks, and other organizations or groups of individuals.

 § 3133.
 Permitted uses

-(b) The state fire marshal shall have the power to adopt reasonable rules for the importation, sale, purchase and use of fireworks to be used solely for the purpose of frightening birds from crops.
-Application for permits for importation, purchase and use by farmers shall be made to the board of selectmen or town fire wardens of the town in which the farmer intends to use such fireworks for the sole purpose of frightening birds from crops.
+(b) The State Fire Marshal shall have the power to adopt reasonable rules for the importation, sale, purchase, and use of fireworks to be used solely for the purpose of frightening birds from crops.
+Application for permits for importation, purchase, and use by farmers shall be made to the selectboard or town fire wardens of the town in which the farmer intends to use such fireworks for the sole purpose of frightening birds from crops.
 Permits shall be issued for such use only, at such times and such locations, as to present no fire or safety hazard within the area.
 (Amended 1959, No. 147.)

 § 3134.
 Seizure

-The state fire marshal, his or her deputy, a state police, a sheriff, a deputy sheriff, police officer, or constable may seize such articles held by a person in violation of this subchapter and hold the same subject to the order of the court taking jurisdiction of the offense.
+The State Fire Marshal, his or her deputy, a State Police, a sheriff, a deputy sheriff, a police officer, or a constable may seize such articles held by a person in violation of this subchapter and hold the same subject to the order of the court taking jurisdiction of the offense.

 § 3135.
 Penalties